Ombi-app/Ombi.Docs/docs/info/common-themes.md

 # Common Themes

+## WARNING

+V4 introduced/introduces an entirely new UI structure, and is in the process of being entirely rewritten.
+As such, these classes and themes are subject to change.
+They may or may not work.
+Once we finish the standardisation of CSS classes, we will write up a "how-to" regarding what classes we have, and validate these theme options.

 ## Custom Colors

 **Note:** Replace #a30000 with the hex colour you want for all the coloured UI elements (this is red).